Image

 An Audience with a Ghost Hunter

-As the sun sets and darkness takes hold, join esteemed ghost hunter, Dr Robin Knapman, on a thrilling journey through the haunted halls and hidden chambers of this ancient site.
-From ghostly whispers in the dark, to objects moving of their own accord, you never know what you’ll encounter in the priory’s shadowy depths...
+As the sun sets and darkness takes hold, join esteemed ghost hunter Dr Robin Knapman on a thrilling journey through the haunted halls and hidden chambers of St Nicholas Priory.
+From ghostly whispers in the dark, to objects moving on their own, you never know what you’ll encounter in the building’s shadowy depths…

 An Audience with a Ghost Hunter is an experience like no other, where you become an active participant in the investigation.
-As the evening unfolds, you'll find yourself immersed in a world of unexplained noises, spectral monks, and secret exorcisms.
-Who knows, perhaps you could be the one to finally unravel the mysteries of this troubled building.
+From the moment you step through the door you’ll find yourself immersed in a world of unexplained noises, ancient curses, and secret exorcisms.
+Who knows, perhaps you might be able to unravel the mystery and bring peace to this troubled building.

 BOOK NOW